getyoti/yoti-java-sdk/README.md

 By default the Yoti Client will block indefinitely when connecting to the remote server or reading data.
 Consequently it is **possible that your application thread could be blocked**.

-Since version 1.1 of the `yoti-sdk-impl` you can set the following two system properties to control this behaviour:
+Since version 1.1 of the `yoti-sdk-api` you can set the following two system properties to control this behaviour:

 * `yoti.client.connect.timeout.ms` - the number of milliseconds that you are prepared to wait for the connection to be established.
 Zero is interpreted as an infinite timeout.
 * `yoti.client.read.timeout.ms` - the number of milliseconds that you are prepared to wait for data to become available to read in the response stream.
 Zero is interpreted as an infinite timeout.